dj0nny/sapper-postr/README.md

-# sapper-template
+# sapper-postr

-The default [Sapper](https://github.com/sveltejs/sapper) template, with branches for Rollup and webpack.
+This is the default [Sapper](https://github.com/sveltejs/sapper) template generated via `npx`, with branches for Rollup and webpack.
 To clone it and get started:

 ```bash
 # for Rollup